June 5, 2026 · 10 min read

 An agentic CRM is not simply a CRM with more automations.
 It rests on four distinct capabilities.

 These decisions are not suggestions.
-They are executed — and the human is notified after, not before.
+They are executed.
+The human is notified after, not before.

 The agent doesn't just react to triggers (if condition A then action B).
 It pursues a defined objective: "maximize follow-up rates within the optimal window" or "keep every deal in the pipeline up to date in real time."
 To achieve that goal, it orchestrates multi-step action sequences.

 Salesforce launched Agentforce in September 2024 with an ambitious promise: deploy one billion AI agents.
+In March 2026, Salesforce committed $900 million in additional investment into Agentforce, mobilizing engineering resources, certifications, and partner ecosystem development.
 It's the largest agentic initiative in CRM history.
-And also the most difficult to evaluate.

-The distinction matters: an agentic CRM has autonomy baked into its base architecture.
-An agent platform gives you the tools to build that autonomy.
+The distinction matters: an agentic CRM has autonomy baked into its architecture from day one.
+An agent platform gives you the tools to build that autonomy, at your own cost.

 Two factors converge to make agentic CRM viable in 2026.